Peter-Immanuel/time-table-app-pv1/README.md

-# time-table-app-pv1
-Title; TimeTable generator app
+Title; Time Table Generator using Random Choices

 Requirement;
-  python interpreter
   Pandas
-  xlsxwriter
-  pyqt5
+  Xlsxwriter
+  PyQt5

- Description; The program is meant to generate a timetable from some given Theoritical course and practical course in an excel sheet
+ Description; The program is meant to generate a timetable from some given Theoritical course and practical course in an excel sheet.